ashav/CarND-LaneLines-P1/writeup_asha_P1.md

 ### RGB Color Space

-While white is relatively easy to segment in the RGB domain (e.g. values in range [190,190,190] to [255,255,255]), yellow is harder.
-Pure yellow in the RGB space is [255,255,0].
-However it gets harder to easily represent the other grades of yellow.
+White color is relatively easy to segment in the RGB domain (e.g. values in range [190,190,190] to [255,255,255]).
+Yellow is harder in the RGB space (Pure yellow in the RGB space is [255,255,0]).
+Especially to create a simple filter to discover different shades of yellow.
 So we look at alternate color spaces.

 ### HLS Color Space